If you use a Seresto collars for dogs … heads up! These collars are not safe!

 What Are Seresto Collars?

-Seresto collars are flea and tick repellent collars that stay on your dog 24/7.
+Seresto collars for dogs are flea and tick repellent collars that stay on your dog 24/7.
 They’re odorless and water resistant (even after a bath).
 The collar lasts for 8 months, making it a very convenient option.
 It costs around $60, but you could pay a much steeper price … because it’s not safe for your dog or even your family.

 Seresto collars were created by Bayer Healthcare.
 Elanco Animal Health bought the company for about $7 billion in 2019.
 So Elanco now owns Seresto collars as part of that acquisition.
 And it’s a highly successful product for them.